Housing opportunity areas

 Since early 2016, residents in HOAs have been able to redevelop their properties in line with the higher densities allocated to these areas.
 However, a number of residents are concerned about the development outcomes occurring in these areas and called on the City to review how infill development is managed.
 Council responded to these concerns by endorsing the preparation of a new planning framework (amendment to the City’s planning scheme and design-led local planning policy) for the City’s HOAs that requires a higher quality of design and better manages the impact of development on existing residents and streetscapes.

-An expert external consultant project team has been assembled to conduct the review of the HOAs and will provide an independent report, with recommendations to the City on the development of the planning framework.
+An expert external consultant project team has been assembled to conduct the review of the HOAs and has provided independent report, with recommendations to the City on the development of the planning framework.

-Further information on the project and the community consultation can be found in the General Information and FAQs.
+Further information on the project can be found in the General Information and FAQs.

 |Housing Opportunity Areas|